Brunei Darussalam Maritime Museum: Exhibits

-History of the shipwreck finding

-On May 24, 1997, Brunei Darussalam made history with the discovery of a shipwreck off its coast, believed to date back to the Ming dynasty (1368–1644).
-The shipwreck is thought to have been carrying a variety of goods such as ceramics, beads, and other artifacts intended for trade.
-This discovery provided valuable insights into the trade relations between Brunei and China during that period, as well as Brunei’s significant role in Southeast Asia’s maritime trade routes.

-The Brunei Shipwreck was discovered accidentally by Elf Petroleum Asia (Total Fina) during geophysical survey work.
-The anomaly detected measured 20 meters long by 15 meters wide and was located 62 meters below the sea surface, approximately 32 nautical miles from Brunei’s coastline.

-Following this discovery, research began in October 1997 to determine the origin and dating of the materials.
-As a result of this research, 150 items, including ceramics, beads, iron, and bracelets, were successfully uncovered.
-Salvage and conservation efforts for the artifacts were carried out from May to August 1998.

-Through these efforts, a total of 13,261 artifacts were successfully recovered.
-Most of these items originated from various countries, particularly China, Thailand, and Vietnam.
-The discovered artifacts included ceramics, beads, glass, bracelets, iron, grinding stones, gongs, and elephant tusks.
+Archeology

+In 1997, a 500-year-old shipwreck was inadvertently found in the country's sea waters by the corporation Elf Petroleum Asia B V. The wreckage is situated on the seafloor of Brunei's Champion oil field at a depth of 62 meters.
+During the Ming dynasty, the Chinese government had a ship that traveled to Southeast Asia in the late 15th and early 16th centuries with a cargo of goods.
+Around 10,000 artefacts in great condition, including pottery, ceramics, glass, beads, iron, and other items, are thought to have been discovered strewn across an area of around 100 square meters, according to the study report on the relics discovered within the ship.

 4,870 artefacts from Jiangxi province falling under the category of blue and white pottery, or blue and white ware, are among those that have been successfully gathered.
 Plates, dishes, jugs, glasses, coasters, bowls, pots, kettles, bottles, and pots are among them.
 In addition, 190 different kinds of white pottery from the Chinese province of Fujian were discovered.
 These pottery pieces included plates, bowls, and cups.
 The next kind of pottery is celadon, which is indigenous to China's Guangdong province.
 Furthermore, 14th-century Thai ceramic pottery, or stoneware, was also gathered.
 This porcelain comes from the Si Satchanalai area in central Thailand, giving it the name Si Satchamlai pottery or Sawankhalok pottery.
 These artefacts include clay bowls, jars, plates (dishes), and bottles in a variety of shapes.

 Furthermore, ceramics from Vietnam were discovered in the wreckage, which dates back to the 15th and 16th centuries and includes white and blue-and-putch style pottery as well as stoneware bowls, urns, and flower vases.
 Glass bracelets, ash stones (grindstones) made of granite stones, and beads made of stone, glass, and tin are among the other objects that were successfully gathered.
 It is assumed that all of the confiscated goods originate from China and Vietnam.
 The finding of historical artefacts from this shipwreck undoubtedly supports the claims made by several Chinese and Western sources on Brunei's position as the principal commerce hub in northwest Borneo, particularly during the 15th and 16th centuries.
 This demonstrates that China halted in Vietnam and Thailand before the traders arrived in Brunei.

+After the wreckage was found in 2013, the Department of Brunei Museums and the Maritime Museum has carried out research on the possible occurrence of shipwrecks at Tanjong Batu.
+After Bob Hewitt found the first pottery fragments in the region in 1974, the museum began a mission in 1975 to gather fragments at Tanjong Batu Beach.
+Up to 193 pieces of Tongan greenware pottery from the Song dynasty, which has been popular in Southeast Asia markets since the 12th century, have been acquired by this effort.